hubgit/d3-force/README.md

 ## Notes

+* The layout uses DOM nodes rather than SVG; only the nodes are drawn, and not the links between them.
+* The nodes are positioned using CSS 3D transforms, so are composited using the GPU.
+* By over-riding the `graph.node` function, Polymer elements can be used as nodes: see [this demo](http://git.macropus.org/d3-force/components/d3-force/demo-polymer.html).

+## Nodes

 1. Every object must have an `id` (used to identify the object) and a `name` (for displaying the object).
 2. Each link must have a `source` and a `target` object.
 3. Links can be added to the graph by passing an array of links to `addLinks`, or by overriding the `expand` function and returning a Promise.